Melinae/TabularManifest/README.md

 Thanks, the [Melinae](http://melinae.com/) Analytics Team

-Chad Scherrer, Steve Soloway, and Will Beasley
+Steve Soloway and Will Beasley

 If your organization is interested in the consulting services of Melinae, please contact [Steve Soloway](info@melinae.com) at {what belongs here}?  {Is there anything else someone would like to include?}